-- your app needs to support 3D Touch.
+- Your app needs to support 3D Touch.
 Presently, Flutter doesn’t support 3D, but it features on the Flutter team’s long-term roadmap,

-- the app needs multiple interactions with an OS, or if you only need little native code to work on flutter you can use the bridge to connect with your native code as you do in React Native,
+- The app needs multiple interactions with an OS, or if you only need little native code to work on flutter you can use the bridge to connect with your native code as you do in React Native.

-- you need a minimalistic UI but want to rely on significant use of the phone hardware.
+- You need a minimalistic UI but want to rely on significant use of the phone hardware.
 Like, if you need to do screen recording.

-Flutter and React Native are equally useful, show higher performance, and robust frameworks used across all kinds of mobile app projects.
+Flutter and React Native are equally useful, show higher performance, and are robust frameworks used across all kinds of mobile app projects.
 But to choose between the two, you should carefully evaluate the necessities of your app project.